Zuehlke/agile-project-blueprint/src/events/retrospective.md

 The team members should feel comfortable to utter their concerns and express their thoughts.
 This is why persons not part of the team \(e.g. a project manager, a client, a superior ...\) must not participate in that meeting as the presence of such people could prevent an open and honest atmosphere.

-## When should a retrospective be held?
+## When should a Retrospective be held?

 Ideally a rtrospective is held at the end of every iteration.
 Calling off a retrospective usually is a bad idea as problems and impediments could remain undiscovered for another iteration which can negatively influence the performance of the team and some team members may start feeling discontent when they cannot speak out what is bothering them.

 Customer projects are often under time and cost pressure.
 As a result Retrospective meetings tend to be neglected as the customer or other stakeholders often do not see a direct advantage conducting a Retrospective.
 Teams should insist on the Retrospective meeting.
 They should talk to the stakeholders about the importance of such a meeting and that the team should be given the time and space to conducting it.

-## How long does a retrospective meeting usually take?
+## How long does a Retrospective usually take?

 The retrospective meeting should be a strictly timeboxed event.
 Of course you can finish the meeting when you have the feeling that you are through and no more insights will be generated if the meeting lasts longer but you should never exceed the timebox.